 Use branded and non-branded hashtags to get found

-There are over 200 million posts shared on Facebook tagged with #food and at the time of this article, there are 338,558,910 posts on Instagram with the same tag.
+There are over 200 million posts shared on Facebook tagged with #food and approximately 500 million posts on Instagram with the same tag.
 Hashtags like #food are what’s known as non-branded hashtags since they’re general and aren’t unique to your establishment.

 Branded hashtags are ones that your restaurant adopts and uses as a moniker.
 It’s used specifically by your establishment, or by people in relation to your establishment.
 An example of this is Sweet Green’s branded hashtag #sweetlife.